A Bit-O History for Parents: Useful background on how we wound up where we are.

 Next, only about 150 years ago, comes the industrial revolution.
 Now, many parents were leaving farms to work in factories.
 They were reaching and striving for "a better life."
 And the children of the poor masses followed, learning the skills of their parents while working beside them in the factories.

-Learning becomes a way UP.
+Now, learning becomes a way UP.
 And the middle class in America explodes.
 For the first time, educating your children becomes something achievable by large numbers of families.
 It's no longer for the rich aristocracy alone.
 The self-made-man has the right and the opportunity to raise children who may continue to move his family up the social and economic ladder.

 Think about it.
 These are massive social and cultural shifts that are really brand new in our world and still not fully evolved or integrated.